richardanaya/epistemology.dev/content/posts/ten_x_programmer.md

 draft: true
 ---

 An esteemed colleague of mine were talking recently about the concept of the 10x programmer.
 In our industry of software development a certain whisper of these mythological personas has spread far enough that I think it deserves attention.
+10x programmers are the demi-heroes of our industry.
 Understanding what makes a 10x programmer I think has many uses:

 * improving the indentification valuable team members with exceptional skills
 * knowing concrete actions and reflection one can take to become a 10x programmer